In case of emergencies caused by fire, water, or wind/tornadoes, what steps should state agencies, Alabama Community

 applicable basis: public health, safety, security, convenience involved in delay and/or economic welfare of the State,

-must note the intent to secure a design professional or the name of the Architectural/Engineering firm if one has already
+must note the intent to secure a design professional, or note the name of the Architectural/Engineering firm if one has already

 been selected, must note the intent to solicit construction proposals for repair and/or replacement, and must include the